Modern Mining for Essential Metals

 Through carefully orchestrated blasting and removal of the loose rock, 40-foot-high benches are formed within the pit on which ramps and roads are built.
 These rock benches allow for the work of deepening and expanding the mine to proceed so that all the ore can be accessed and removed safely and efficiently over the life of the mine.

 Large excavator shovels with up to 30-cubic-yard-capacity and large front-end loaders will then load the ore into diesel-powered haul trucks, each having the capacity to carry 240 tons of material in a single load.
 The trucks will transport the ore out of the mine to a nearby facility known as a “rail transfer hopper” where it will be loaded onto 100-ton side dumping railcars.
-Sixteen-car trains pulled by new, energy-efficient locomotives will then transport the ore approximately six miles to the processing facility 20 times each day.
-As part of the acquisition of the Erie Plant facilities, we acquired 120 rail cars that we also will upgrade and modernize.
+Sixteen-car trains pulled by new, energy-efficient locomotives will then transport the ore approximately eight miles to the processing facility 20 times each day.
+As part of the acquisition of the LTV Steel Mining Company facilities, we acquired 120 rail cars that we also will upgrade and modernize.

 PolyMet plans to mine approximately 225 million tons of ore over a 20-year mine life.